Prabhatsir31/Google-Gemini/Google-Gemini/README.md

 # Google Gemini

-Gemini Clone is a project aimed at replicating the functionality of Gemini, powered by the Google Gemini API, using React and CSS.
+Google Gemini is a project aimed at replicating the functionality of Gemini, powered by the Google Gemini API, using React and CSS.

 ## Table of Contents